vinodkpasi/UIAutomation/README.md

 **npx cypress open**

 # Features details
+### TypeScript configuration
+This repo is configured for TypeScript.
+You can use the **tsconfig.json** file to chnage the typescript configuration.

 ### Production environment support
 To support the production environment **production.config.js** file can be used.
 Run the below command to use this file.